-- Relationship satisfaction improved over time even though the frequency of differences did not change significantly during the three years of marriage.
+- Relationship satisfaction improved over time, although the frequency of differences did not change significantly during the three years of marriage.

-- Females were less satisfied when there was more disagreement about control and dominance, and as women grew older there was more disagreement about infidelity and jealousy.
+- Females were less satisfied when there was more disagreement about control and dominance.
+As women grew older, there was more disagreement about infidelity and jealousy.

 - Women reported that sexual satisfaction was lower when there was greater disagreement about chores and responsibilities.

 - Women were more likely to guess they would have an affair in five years when there was greater disagreement around inadequate attention and affection.

-Whether you’re considering marriage, engaged or already married, this information can provide a great foundation for conversation when it comes to potential disagreements in marriage.
-While there is some relief in knowing that lots of people struggle with the same types of issues, it might be a bit disconcerting to find that the one you love and thought you would be on the same page with about most things doesn’t exactly see things the same way you do.
-In reality, it is pretty much impossible for two people from two different upbringings to come together and not have any differences of opinion about certain things.
+Whether you’re considering marriage, engaged, or already married, this info can provide a great foundation for a conversation about potential disagreements.
+There’s some relief in knowing that lots of people struggle with the same types of issues.
+However, it might be a bit disconcerting to find that the one you love doesn’t see things the same way you do.
+It’s pretty much impossible for two people from two different upbringings to come together and not have any differences of opinion about certain things.

-Either way, if you know you have these differences or areas of conflict, it is possible to have constructive conversation to determine how you will navigate dealing with them so your relationship can thrive in the process.
-How do you do that?
-Thanks for asking.
+Either way, knowing you have these differences or areas of conflict can help you talk about how you’ll navigate them so your relationship can thrive in the process.

 Find a time when you both can talk for 30 minutes or so without distraction.
 Choose one of the topics you differ on and begin sharing.
 Keep in mind, your best bet is for each of you to seek information and to remain curious.
-There is no rule that says at the end of 30 minutes you are done with this topic.
-This is also not a time to try and convince your partner about why they are wrong and should for sure see things your way.
+There’s no rule that says at the end of 30 minutes you’re done with this topic.
+This also isn’t the time to try and convince your partner they’re wrong and should for sure see things your way.